StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 ![](../../.gitbook/assets/v51_myDummyApp_stream.png)

-## Cleaning your StackState instance
+## Cleaning your Rancher Observability instance

-When you are done with this tutorial, you can remove the configuration from your StackState instance as follows:
+When you are done with this tutorial, you can remove the configuration from your Rancher Observability instance as follows:

 * Uninstall the **Tutorial StackPack**.
-This will remove the configuration and data received \(topology\) from StackState.
+This will remove the configuration and data received \(topology\) from Rancher Observability.